learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Django_Templates.md

 Context is a dictionary of dynamic data that is passed to a template upon rendering.
 Later we will see a concrete example on how to do this in a function-based view.

 ## Basic Syntax
-Django templates for webpages involve both static HTML tags, and DTL specific [syntax](https://docs.djangoproject.com/en/4.2/topics/templates/#syntax) including variables, tags, and filters.
+Django templates for webpages involve both static HTML tags, and DTL-specific [syntax](https://docs.djangoproject.com/en/4.2/topics/templates/#syntax) including variables, tags, and filters.

 ### Variables
 **Variable Substitution** is done by wrapping the variable name (passed in from the context) with double curly braces: